Become a registered periodontist in New Zealand and Australia

 What is Periodontology?

-A periodontist is a dentist who specializes in the prevention, diagnosis, and treatment of periodontal disease, and in the placement of dental implants.
+A periodontist is a dentist who specialises in the prevention, diagnosis, and treatment of periodontal disease, and in the placement of dental implants.
 Periodontists are also experts in the treatment of oral inflammation.
 Periodontists receive extensive training in these areas.
 They are familiar with the latest techniques for diagnosing and treating periodontal disease, and are also trained in performing cosmetic periodontal procedures.

 DClinDent in Periodontology

 Graduates of the DClinDent in Periodontology can register as a specialist periodontologist with the Dental Council of New Zealand and the Australian Dental Council.
 There is also an option to complete examinations with the Royal Australasian College of Dental Surgeons.

 Skills you will develop and learn